2001 Pacific typhoon season: Seasonal summary

+The Accumulated Cyclone Energy (ACE) index for the 2001 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 307.3 units.
+Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

-The season ran with weak La Niña conditions during the first quarter of the year and near-normal conditions throughout the rest of the year, with average sea-surface temperatures in the Niño 3.4 region of around -0.3 °C. It was the final year of a rather strong La Niña episode that persisted throughout most of the Pacific Ocean since 1998.
+The season ran with weak La Niña conditions during the first quarter of the year and near-normal conditions throughout the rest of the year, with average sea-surface temperatures in the Niño 3.4 region of around −0.3 °C. It was the final year of a rather strong La Niña episode that persisted throughout most of the Pacific Ocean since 1998.
 This was demonstrated with this season's tropical activity being more active than the previous three seasons, but overall tropical activity still remaining below average.

 2001 opened with Tropical Storm Soulik, from the previous season, active in the Philippine Sea.
 Soulik strengthened into the first typhoon seen this year and reached its peak intensity as a Category 3-equivalent typhoon on January 3, before quickly dissipating the next day.
 The formation of Tropical Depression 01W (Auring), however, officially initiated the start of the annual typhoon season on February 17.
 No tropical cyclones developed until after two months later, when another tropical depression had developed to the southeast of the Philippines.
 Tropical cyclogenesis gradually increased when May arrived – with three tropical systems developing.
 Two of these systems were only recognised as minor tropical depressions, while the other strengthened to the first official named storm of this year, Cimaron, which moved through the Philippine archipelago in the middle of the month.

 Systems

 Tropical Depression 01W (Auring)

 On 18:00 UTC of February 17, both the JMA and PAGASA began to track a tropical depression that was located about 324 km to the northeast of Surigao of Northern Mindanao.
 The PAGASA named the system, Auring.
 The JTWC followed suit and designated it 01W, six hours later.
 Auring moved westward and began traversing the Philippine archipelago of Visayas.
 By February 19, the PAGASA issued its final warning on Auring.
 The JTWC also issued its final advisory on the system on February 20.
 The JMA downgraded the system to a low-pressure area, and its remnants tracked northward, where it was last noted off the coast of the Ilocos Region on February 23.

-Tropical Depression 01W (Auring) brought rainfall throughout most of Visayas and Mindanao.
+Auring brought rainfall throughout most of Visayas and Mindanao.
 At least 18 people died, with most of these deaths due to landslides that occurred from the torrential rain.
 In Leyte and most of Mindanao, flooding submerged the homes of 159,785 people.
 Damages from crops and property have been estimated at ₱200 million (US$4.16 million).